 Think of the blogs you follow.
 Chances are, they’re using images and photos to SHOW rather than simply TELLING.

 Essential Ingredient #3: Useful Content (ie. What Problem Are You Solving?)

-If you’ve already done step 1 above, you know what your audience wants help with.
+If you’ve already done step 1 above, you should have a good idea of what your audience wants help with.

-Take this a step further by doing a little research.
+So let’s take what you uncovered in step 1 deeper by doing more research.
 With a little legwork, YOUR content will be what lands in front of them at exactly the right time: when they’re looking for a solution.

 Now before you tell me that, “Yo!
 People don’t read online!”, let’s put that myth (one I also used to believe) to bed right here.

 According to this study, 84% of people are more likely to research and read a specific topic they’re interested in than in 2011.

 And that’s VERY good news for content marketers!

 Now that we’ve put the smackdown on that business-limiting belief, let’s dive into our research.

 There are several sources of content ideas you can draw from.
 To keep track of them, I started doing what Neil Patel calls an “Idea Bank” – a simple spreadsheet that looks like this: